AscendingPassage.com HOME PAGE.

 We are making our way through the fields of Abydos (Abtu) in the dazzling

 Abydos!
 What magic there is in the name!
-"Abydos is at hand, and in
+"Abydos is at hand, and with

 transform the aspect of the homely green fields, and make this